Emerging Māori Writer in Residence

 In 2022 she was awarded a Surrey Hotel residency and was the only New Zealand finalist in that year’s Commonwealth Short Story Prize.
 Her poem 'Another Brown Face' won the Poetry in English category of the 2023 Pikihuia Awards.
 She has hosted Māori and Pasifika writers' panels at the Hawke’s Bay Readers and Writers Festival and appeared as a kaituhi at the Central Hawke's Bay Readers and Writers Festival, Between the Lines.

-During her three-month residency, Ms Burne-Field will work on a novel set in a future Aotearoa, on an estate built on confiscated land, where the rise of Artificial General Intelligence is reshaping the lives of tangata whenua, Pasifika, and settler communities.
+During her three-month residency, Ms Burne-Field worked on a novel set in a future Aotearoa, on an estate built on confiscated land, where the rise of Artificial General Intelligence is reshaping the lives of tangata whenua, Pasifika, and settler communities.

 Previous Emerging Māori Writers in Residence